mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/exam prep.md

 # 2019

-question: What are the differences between Matchpyramid, KNRM and what do they have in common with the transformer architecture?
+question: What are the differences between Matchpyramid and KNRM?

 answer: